hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/campaign/_examples/_examle_prepare_campains.md

 ### Variables:

-- `MODE = 'dev'`:  A constant string, likely used for configuration purposes.
+- ``:  A constant string, likely used for configuration purposes.
 It is poorly documented and is repeated.
 - `campaigns_directory`: A `Path` object representing the directory on Google Drive holding the campaign data, likely using a library like `pathlib`.
 - `campaign_names`: A list of campaign names extracted from the directory.
 - `languages`: A dictionary mapping languages to currencies.